-If you are sharing a custom library with your team you can place it on a network drive that is available to all of them, this will allow you to point your Inventor to that location and have access to it.
-Once you have your new library you can create a material by clicking the icon located on the bottom left hand corner of the Material Browser.
-When editing the material, you can input the information that will be associated with it, including the default appearance for the material when used and the physical properties that are applied to it.
+If you are sharing a custom library with your team, you can place it on a network drive that is available to all of them.
+This will allow you to point your Inventor to that location and have access to it.
+Once you have your new library, you can create a custom material in Inventor.
+You can do it by clicking the icon located on the bottom left hand corner of the Material Browser.
+When editing the material, you can input the information that will be associated with it.
+This includes the default appearance for the material when used and the physical properties applied to it.

-Once here, you can search for your desired appearance and then double click it to apply it to your current material.
-If you created a new material instead of duplicating it then this is the only way to get the metal options that the rest of the metal materials have available to them as shown below.
+Once here, you can search for your desired appearance.
+Then, double click it to apply it to your current material.
+Create a new material instead of duplicating it.
+This is the only way to get the metal options that the rest of the metal materials have available to them as shown below.
 The same process can be followed for your physical properties if there is a material that you want to base it off, the options available in this case stay the same.

 With the default appearance set for your material, it will always show up that way whenever the material is used.
 But what if there is a different color that your company wants the material to show up as in some cases or if there is a relief pattern that only appears when the material is being used for certain parts?
 You can create appearances that can be applied to your materials in these situations.